Why an AI chatbot should be the gatekeeper to your customer service

 Mindsay + Zendesk

 Mindsay partners with Zendesk to create incredible customer and agent experiences and drive operational efficiency.
 Mindsay chatbots integrate seamlessly with Zendesk to ensure faster response times, more productive agents, and happier customers.
-Learn more here.
+Learn more about Mindsay here, and compare to the Zendesk chat bot, Answer Bot.